USC vs. Colorado NCAA Football Odds, Plays and Insights | October 2, 2021

 Colorado Stats and Trends

-- Colorado has one win against the spread in four games this season.
+- Thus far this season Colorado has one win against the spread.

-- The Buffaloes have covered the spread once this season when underdogs by 7 points or more (in two chances).
+- This season, the Buffaloes have one ATS win in two games as an underdog of 7 points or more.

-- Colorado's games this season have gone over the point total one time in three opportunities (33.3%).
+- Colorado's games this year have gone over the point total one time in three opportunities (33.3%).

 - The Buffaloes have three giveaways this season, while the Trojans have eight takeaways .